raspberrypilearning/weather-station-guide/software.md

-# Weather Station Software Setup
+# Weather Station software setup

 There are a few steps involved in setting up the software for the Weather Station.
-Before beginning this section, please ensure that you have [registered your School and Weather Station on the Oracle Database](register.md).
+Before beginning this section, please ensure that you have [registered your School and Weather Station on the Oracle database](register.md).

 ## Getting the latest Raspberry Pi OS
 1. The SD card that comes with the Weather Station kit contains a now-out-of-date version of Raspbian, the Raspberry Pi operating system.
 1. Follow the [guide on the Raspberry Pi website](https://www.raspberrypi.org/learning/software-guide/) which tells you how to install the latest version of Raspbian.

-## Setting up the Sensing and Database software.
+## Setting up the sensing and database software.

 1. The simplest way to set the software up is to use a simple install script.
 If you wish to proceed manually through the steps, then you can follow [this guide](manual-setup.md), but this is only recommended if you have a firm understanding of command line interface, enjoy unnecessary labour, or want to make custom adjustments to your setup.